samayo/Centopia/02-GuestAdditions-5.1.14.md

 $ cd /mnt
 $ sudo ./VBoxLinuxAdditions.run
 ```
+> Note: If the above command does not work (below command doesn't work: mount -t boxsf ...) reboot machine and start over with this command i.e. :  cd /usr/loca/src

 ### Sharing a windows folder in VB.
 Create any folder in your windows ex: C:/projects